jhap1982/giveituruguay/2012/2012-04-02 - Bank Atlantic Center, Sunrise, FL, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Scar Tissue
+3. Scar Tissue
-Dani California
+4. Dani California
-Look Around
+5. Look Around
-Universally Speaking
+6. Universally Speaking
-Police Station
+7. Police Station
-Parallel Universe
+8. Parallel Universe
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Factory of Faith
+11. Factory of Faith
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Everybody Knows This Is Nowhere
+18. Everybody Knows This Is Nowhere
-Give It Away
+19. Give It Away
-Encore jam
+20. Encore jam
-Outro Jam
+21. Outro Jam

 ## Notes